intro2r/intro2r/unit4/testing-associations.md

 The correlation coefficient can fall between -1 and 1.

- -  -1 (negative 1) means a strong negative correlation (x goes up and y goes down),
+ -  -1: (negative 1) means a strong negative correlation (x goes up and y goes down),

- -  0 means no association between x and y,
+ -  0:  means no association between x and y,

- -  1 means a strong positive correlation (x goes up and y goes up).
+ -  1:  means a strong positive correlation (x goes up and y goes up).

 ### An example

-Let's look at the small sparrow dataset, and the relationship between the various measurements.
+Let's look at the small sparrow dataset and the relationships between the various measurements.

 ```
 BirdData <- data.frame(